ClimateSolvers

 Amidst the ever-evolving cityscape of New York City, a wave of renovations looms on the horizon, centered predominantly on multi-family and commercial buildings.
-With its less than traditional integrated design and construction approach that excels in implementing innovative strategies for energy upgrades, Ecosystem is a leading force in this landscape.
+Ecosystem leads the field with an unconventional integrated design-build approach that delivers innovative, high-performance energy upgrades.

 “We tout ourselves as energy systems specialists,” explained Smith to co-hosts Ellen Honigstock, Senior Director of Education at Urban Green, and Shruti Narkar, Sustainability Project Manager at JLL.
 “What we’ll do is we’ll come into a facility, we’ll look at how they’re being used, and work with clients to better understand what their needs are for those facilities across a number of different spectra.
 We’ll build projects around those goals and implement those projects.”

 Integral to the Ecosystem methodology is a meticulous understanding of client requirements.
 Engineers collaborate closely with building owners to grasp the facility’s needs across various domains.
-This collaboration ensures projects are custom-tailored to enhance existing assets while addressing specific infrastructure requirements.
+This collaboration custom-tailors projects to enhance existing assets and address specific infrastructure requirements.

 “Our owner’s founding mantra was around making sure that engineers were accountable for their designs,” emphasized Smith.
 The only way this can be achieved is through this integrated design and construction model.”